muratk5n/thirdwave/en/0119/2014/06/the-culture-code.md

 of the window in time when I could form a strong emotional association with it.
 Because it didn’t carry with it the weight of my mother’s love, it was simply another foodstuff.
-I tasted it and didn’t find it to be special in any way; in fact, I didn’t like it [neither did I..].
+I tasted it and didn’t find it to be special in any way; in fact, I didn’t like it..

 My review of hundreds of stories told by participants during the discovery sessions revealed that the American Code for cars is